AkshayaRaju/ReactJS/day3/README.md

 8. Events
     Event handlers are in camel case & prefixed with "on".
 Example: onClick, onChange, onFocus.
+    Events can be propagated from parent to child & vice versa by means of props.

 9. Forms
     An action of # indicates that the form stays on the same page, i.e, the form is submitted to the same page.